Elbphilharmonieplatform, Warehouse District, St. Nikolai church, Town Hall

 Please call: +49 176 48 13 80 29

 The HafenCity has been described as one of Western Europe’s most ambitious projects of urban development.
-Here, we will see modern and sustainable architecture on a grand scale!
+Here, you will see modern and sustainable architecture on a grand scale!
 And if you know just where to look, you can still find a few protected buildings from the past!

-We will cross the customs canal (Zollkanal) that once separated the city and the free port zone.
+First we will cross the customs canal (Zollkanal) that once separated the city and the free port zone.

 As we find our way between historic sites, we will learn about Hamburg’s Free Port status and how it has helped shaping the city for over 800 years.